ESMG/MOM6/docs/README.md

 Make install attempts to place the compiled version into /usr/local/bin.
 You can link to a specific executable within the virtual environment.
 At this point we also recommend renaming `doxygen` to `doxygen-1.8.19` within `/usr/local/bin`.

+### Read the Docs

+The [Read the Docs](https://readthedocs.org/) (RTD) site uses a virtual machine (VM) for processing documentation.
+The VM is of os architecture type x86\_64.
+A doxygen binary can be compiled and included in our git repo for use in ReadTheDocs.
+The defualt doxygen in use is 1.8.13 which produces XML that does not work for our use.
+We supply a compiled binary version 1.8.19 that provide better XML.
+However, there are still some shortcomings.

+NOTE: Using modified python modules on RTD is possible through careful crafting of the requirements.txt file.
+It is impossible to replace system binaries or compile code on RTD.
+It is possible to ship replacement binaries that can be run from the repo.

 ### python3 virtual enviroment